danmarksmiljoeportal/rotter/README.md

 - Create or buy new domain, eg mydomain.com
 - Create the encryption certificate with CN: mydomain.com
 - Use the domain and encryption certificate to create Identify connection
-- Install the certificates to Certificate Store on Server/Local PC
+- Install the certificates to Certificate Store on Windows Server
 - Update website configuration
 - Contact RotteWS from C# code